madeofpendletonwool/PinePods/README.md

 ## Features

 Pinepods is a complete podcast management system and allows you to play, download, and keep track of podcasts you (or any of your users) enjoy.
 It allows for searching new podcasts using The Podcast Index or Itunes and provides a modern looking UI to browse through shows and episodes.
 In addition, Pinepods provides simple user managment and can be used by multiple users at once using a browser or app version.
-Everything is saved into a Mysql (alternative database support is on the roadmap) database including user settings, podcasts and episodes.
+Everything is saved into a MySQL or Postgres database (alternative database support is on the roadmap) including user settings, podcasts and episodes.
 It's fully self-hosted, open-sourced, and I provide an option to use a hosted search API or you can also get one from the Podcast Index and use your own.
 There's even many different themes to choose from!
 Everything is fully dockerized and I provide a simple guide found below explaining how to install and run Pinepods on your own system.

 ## Try it out! :zap:

 I try and maintain an instance of Pinepods that's publicly accessible for testing over at [try.pinepods.online](https://try.pinepods.online).
 Feel free to make an account there and try it out before making your own server instance.
-This is not intended as a permanant method of using Pinepods and it's expected you run your own server so accounts will often be deleted from there.
+This is not intended as a permanent method of using Pinepods and it's expected you run your own server; accounts will often be deleted from there.

 ## Installing :runner: